mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- I first encountered these kinds of secret missions in a session which explored game design theory via creating a game collaboratively. [^1] -->

-The secret missions encourage various forms of disruptive play, griefing of playing against the game [@bakioglu_spectacular_2008; @bartle_hearts_nodate].
+The secret missions encouraged various forms of disruptive play, griefing of playing against the game [@bakioglu_spectacular_2008; @bartle_hearts_nodate].
 While this increases engagement for some learners the process also suffered the same bleed from acceptable cheekiness and play which explores boundaries, to mildly disruptive ones which in this context involved frustration and wasted time  for other users.
 Side missions or side quests are also used in open world games are used in part to appeal to different kinds of players [@bartle_hearts_nodate].

 **Summary:** The process supports:
-- addressing tension of identity clashes by recognising and encouraging diverse making approaches and styles of community partipation
+- addressing tension of identity clashes by recognising and encouraging diverse making approaches and styles of community participation.

 <!-- This tallies with observations from journal, interviews and video data of participants. -->